 After the brutal slaying of her teenage son, Janet Connors reaches out to her son’s killer to offer a chance for forgiveness.
 They team up with a group of mothers of murdered children to help young people in their community break the chain of violence and revenge.
+(Available as 69-minute feature or 14-minute short.)

 “Possibly the most moving moment you’ll see on screen all year”

-CIRCLE UP tells the powerful story of a group of Boston mothers who seek true justice for their sons’ murders.
+Circle Up tells the powerful story of a group of Boston mothers who seek true justice for their sons’ murders.
 For these women, justice is not about revenge or mass incarceration but about healing, accountability, and community peace.

 This documentary speaks to the practice and power of restorative justice.
 After the brutal slaying of her teenage son, Dorchester mother Janet Connors reached out to her son’s killer to offer a chance for forgiveness.
 She lobbied the Department of Corrections for a year to become the first person in Massachusetts to hold a Victim-Offender Dialogue.
 The film opens a rare window into the reconciliation between a murderer and the survivor of his victim.
 This story is unique in that the perpetrator now works with Janet and other mothers to help prevent further violence.
 Their form of community-based restorative justice is a welcome alternative in a time when hate and retribution have become state-sanctioned.

-CIRCLE UP is a call to action for reframing approaches to crime and punishment through the lens of restorative justice, forgiveness, and accountability.
+Circle Up is a call to action for reframing approaches to crime and punishment through the lens of restorative justice, forgiveness, and accountability.

 “This groundbreaking story shares the true experience of what restorative justice looks and feels like – as few media pieces have.
 Janet Connors and her fellow survivors light the path towards a positive future where violence is addressed and prevented rather than simply punished.”